nadgowdas/cargo/README.md

-Cargo - Container Migration Solution
+Cargo - Container Storage Migration Solution
 ======================================
 Cargo is a system that we have developed at IBM Research to migrate containers along with their data with minimal downtime.
 Cargo leverages data federation capabilities of union filesystem to create a unified view of data (mainly the root file system) across the source and target hosts.
 This allows Cargo to start up a container almost immediately (within milliseconds)  on the target host as the data from source root file system gets copied to target hosts either on-demand (using a copy-on-write (COW) partition)  or lazily in the background (using rsync).